pruthvi2103/GetSetGo/Readme.md

 - Using the Gin Framework to make a REST API
 - declaring endpoints
 - performing POST and GET Requests on a Local variable

+### 5. Arachne

+#### Learnings

+- using the fs module to read,write files
+- using Go's Templating to make a blogs site
+- working with http and handlers
+- serving static files
+- closures in go